How Much Does Landlord Insurance Cost?

 Photo: depositphotos.com

-DP-1 is the most basic form of coverage available, and it’s the least expensive.
-These policies are Named Risk insurance—the policy names specifically the events that are covered, and it’s a comparatively limited list.
-The covered perils commonly include fire and lightning, explosions, wind and hail damage, riots and civil disturbances, smoke damage, and vandalism—but because these policies are limited to the perils listed, check the policy carefully before signing so you’re clear on what’s included in yours.
-Most often, DP-1 policies pay out actual cash value, though some may offer an option to upgrade to replacement value.
+• DP-1 is the most basic form of coverage available, and it’s also the least expensive.
+These are named-risk policies—the policy names specifically the events that are covered, and it’s a relatively limited list.
+The covered perils commonly include fire and lightning, explosions, wind and hail damage, riots and civil disturbances, smoke damage, and vandalism.
+Since these policies are limited to covering only the perils listed, landlords will want to check the policy carefully before signing so they’re clear on what’s included.
+Most often, DP-1 policies pay out actual cash value, though some may offer an option to upgrade to replacement cost coverage.

-DP-2 policies are also Named Risk policies, but they include more perils than DP-1 policies.
+• DP-2 policies are also named-risk policies, but they include more perils than DP-1 policies.
 Common inclusions are the perils listed in DP-1 policies, plus things like burglary damage, snow and ice damage, water damage from burst pipes or appliances, frozen pipes, electrical damage, collapses, and cracking or bulging of walls and foundations.
-DP-2 policies are also likely to include loss of rental income coverage.
-Again, it’s critical to check your specific policy to see what is listed; anything not specifically included won’t be covered.
-In addition, DP-2 policies may not cover damages if the unit has been vacant for a long period of time, because vacancy suggests an absence of routine maintenance.
-DP-2 policies usually pay out replacement cost.
+DP-2 policies are also likely to include loss of rental income coverage; however, they may not cover damages if the unit has been vacant for a long period of time, because vacancy suggests an absence of routine maintenance.
+DP-2 policies usually use replacement cost to pay out claims.

-This is the most comprehensive landlord insurance policy available.
+• DP-3 is the most comprehensive landlord insurance policy available.
 Instead of covering only the perils that are named, DP-3 coverage includes all perils except for the exclusions specifically listed.
 Common exclusions are losses due to earthquakes, flood damage, neglect, war, intentional action, and, in some cases, mold.
-Generally regarded as the best protection from loss for landlords, DP-3 policies usually pay out replacement cost.
+Generally regarded as the best protection from loss for landlords, DP-3 policies usually use replacement cost for claims.

 Landlord Insurance Cost